shruthits1/aws-prep/doubt-clarifications.md

 | **Real-Time Sync** | No (scheduled or manual transfers) | Yes (continuous replication) |
 | **Supported Sources** | On-premises storage, S3, EFS, FSx | MySQL, PostgreSQL, Oracle, SQL Server, MariaDB |
 | **Target Destinations** | S3, EFS, FSx, on-premises storage | RDS, Aurora, Redshift, DynamoDB |

+**Note** DataSync must be used to trasfer data to S3 and not for ongoing replication.
+You can use File storage for ongoing data transfers
+**Note** OAI - origin access identity is a special user on CloudFront.
+To prevent users from accessing files directly, add S3 bucket permissions to allow access to only the OAI from cloudfront

+**Note** NFS is unix/linux based files.
+POSIX is unix standard, SMB is for windows files

 #### **IAM Roles vs IAM Policies**
 IAM **roles** and **policies** are closely related but serve different purposes.
 Let’s break it down: